zeke/devcenter-scraper/content/md/platform-api-reference.md

 It is auto-generated, so please leave comments instead.
 -->
 <div class="warning">The Platform API is a <a href="https://devcenter.heroku.com/articles/heroku-beta-features">beta feature</a>.
 Functionality may change prior to general availability.</div>

 ## Overview

 The platform API empowers developers to automate, extend and combine Heroku with other services.
 You can use the platform API to programmatically create apps, provision add-ons and perform other tasks that could previously only be accomplished with Heroku toolbelt or dashboard.
-For details on getting started, see the [quickstart](https://devcenter.heroku.com/articles/platform-api-quickstart).
+For details on getting started, see [Getting Started with the Platform API](https://devcenter.heroku.com/articles/platform-api-quickstart).

 ### Authentication

 OAuth should be used to authorize and revoke access to your account to yourself and third parties.
-Details can be found in this [devcenter OAuth article](https://devcenter.heroku.com/articles/oauth).
+Details can be found in the [OAuth article](https://devcenter.heroku.com/articles/oauth).

 For personal scripts you may also use HTTP basic authentication, but OAuth is recommended for any third party services.
-HTTP basic authentication must be constructed from email address and [API token](https://devcenter.heroku.com/articles/authentication) as `{email-address}:{token}`, base64 encoded and passed as the Authorization header for each request, for example `Authorization: Basic 0123456789ABCDEF=`.
+HTTP basic authentication must be constructed from email address and [api token](https://devcenter.heroku.com/articles/authentication) as `{email-address}:{token}`, base64 encoded and passed as the Authorization header for each request, for example `Authorization: Basic 0123456789ABCDEF=`.

 ### Caching

 All responses include an `ETag` (or Entity Tag) header, identifying the specific version of a returned resource.
 You may use this value to check for changes to a resource by repeating the request and passing the `ETag` value in the `If-None-Match` header.
 If the resource has not changed, a `304 Not Modified` status will be returned with an empty body.
 If the resource has changed, the request will proceed normally.

 ### Clients

 Clients must address requests to `api.heroku.com` using HTTPS and specify the `Accept: application/vnd.heroku+json; version=3` Accept header.
 Clients should specify a `User-Agent` header to facilitate tracking and debugging.

 ### cURL Examples

 cURL examples are provided to facilitate experimentation.
 Variable values are represented as `$SOMETHING` so that you can manipulate them using environment variables.
 Examples use the `-n` option to fetch credentials from a `~/.netrc` file, which should include an entry for `api.heroku.com` similar to the following:

 ```